 These are not all the possible side effects of Xyrem.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Xyrem.
+Talk to your doctor about what to expect when taking Xyrem.
+You also should call your doctor if you have any changes that concern you when taking Xyrem.

-Before beginning treatment for narcolepsy, tell your doctor about any other drugs, vitamins, or supplements you are taking.
+Before beginning treatment for narcolepsy, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.

 For more information, read the full prescribing information of Xyrem.